oyanzhi/tp/docs/UserGuide.md

 * `note 1 Client is interested in policy abc`
 * `list` followed by `note 2 Client wants to renew policy` adds the meeting note "Client wants to renew policy" to the 2nd client in FinHub.
-* `find Betsy` followed by `note 1 Client wants to know about about policy 2` adds the meeting note "Client wants to know more about policy 2" to the 1st client in the result of the `find` command
+* `find Betsy` followed by `note 1 Client wants to know about policy 2` adds the meeting note "Client wants to know more about policy 2" to the 1st client in the result of the `find` command
 <br>